Kindred Heart, You're Not Cold

 Sixth year would forever haunt him.

-He hated it even now that he'd almost been a murderer, but he also hated that he'd been a coward in even a life and death situation.
+He hated it even now, that he'd almost been a murderer, but he also hated that he'd been a coward in even a life-and-death situation.
 Snape had had to kill Dumbledore for him!
 Sure, his mother told him about the Unbreakable Vow many, many years later, but that didn't change that Draco was and forever would be a lily-livered wimp.
 Of course, he hadn't even really been around for his seventh year.
-He'd been a Death Eater then, among the ranks with his parents (though never on the same trust level as them).
-Draco hadn't even shamed himself by trying to finish school after the war and trials were over.
+He'd been a Death Eater then, among the ranks with his parents, though never on the same trust level as them.
+Draco hadn't even shamed himself by trying to finish school after the war and the trials were over.
 No, he wasn't Hermione.
 He wasn't Harry either, a wizard who was able to become an Auror right after the war.
 For Merlin's sake, he wasn't even Ron!
 He'd actually run that popular shop with the surviving Weasley twin before becoming an Auror himself!
 And what had Draco done?
 Exactly.
 What had Draco done?
-He'd married the girl his mother had chosen (because of course Lucius wasn't there; he'd been serving time in Azkaban) and had a lovely little home with Astoria Malfoy née Greengrass and together they ran a little shop near Diagon Alley.
+He'd married the girl his mother had chosen—because of course Lucius wasn't there; he'd been serving time in Azkaban—and had a lovely little home with Astoria Malfoy née Greengrass and together they ran a little shop near Diagon Alley.
 Merlin, he was such a chicken.
 No, he was worse.

 He was a Puffskein.
 Ugh.

-When Draco finished, it felt like minutes had passed.
+When Draco finished, it felt as though minutes had passed.
 Recounting his horrors always seemed like a fast experience since he wanted to get through them quickly.
 But it was hours later—at least two, he knew.

-Lucy smiled at him, though, not appalled at all.
+Lucy smiled at him, though, not at all appalled.
 "You've been through a lot."